scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

 .. figure:: ramp.png

-  The ramp function used to bandlimit the models in the frequency domain.
+  The ramp function used to bandlimit the models in the frequency domain. :label:`ramp`

-Now create the left side of Figure 3.
+Now create the left side of Figure :ref:`modelandnoise`.
 Create the signal, noise, and data.
 Signal is spike at .2 seconds increasing by 5% per trace and the noise is spikes at .2 seconds with constant amplitude.
 Data is sum of the signal and the noise.
 This code uses numpy array slicing, numpy fft, numpy vector multiplication with ramp, numpy ifft, and plots the results using matplotlib.
-The code follows and the matplotlib plot is Figure 5.
+The code follows and the matplotlib plot is Figure :ref:`model`.

 .. code-block:: python